drgerg/mmc4w/README.md

 # MMC4W - Minimal MPD Client for Windows

 January 19 - Initial testing of v0.9.0 with the **python-musicpd** library is good.
 Thirteen hours straight with no errors.
 Testing continues today.
+I feel good enough about it to share the installer.

 January 18 - Good progress.
 Much hope.